javelinjake/frontend-directus-starters/simple-cms/nextjs/README.md

 # Next.js Simple CMS Template with Directus Integration

-This is a **Next.js-based Simple CMS Template** that is fully integrated with [Directus](https://directus.io/), offering a headless CMS solution for managing and delivering content seamlessly.
+This is a **Next.js-based Simple CMS Template** that is fully integrated with [Directus](https://directus.io/), offering a CMS solution for managing and delivering content seamlessly.
 The template leverages modern technologies like the **Next.js App Router**, **Tailwind CSS**, and **Shadcn components**, providing a complete and scalable starting point for building CMS-powered web applications.

 ## **Features**